Weight Management

 - Cruciate injuries

-- Higher anesthetic risk
+- Higher anaesthetic risk

 - Exercise intolerance